tamu-edu/ros_odrive/README.md

 endpoint_id - This is the endpoint of the value as specified for the relevant version of the firmware.
 (It changes each firmware version so you should check [this list](https://docs.odriverobotics.com/releases/firmware) to find the right endpoint ids for your your version.

-data_type_specifier - (0 - bool, 1 - float32, 2 - int32, 3 - uint64, 4 - uint32, 5 - uint16, 6 - uint8) This will specify the type of data that is being passed to the odrive or should be expected to be received.
+data_type_specifier - (0 - bool, 1 - float32, 2 - uint max size of 64) This will specify the type of data that is being passed to the odrive or should be expected to be received.
 This is necessary otherwise our code won't know how to handle the values.

 The other parameters are just used to send or receive the values themselves.
 To work with ROS and C++ we had to make them separate parameters but only one should be populated at a time and it should be specified with the data_type_specifier.